MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-shape-and-combine-data.md

    If we had left the checkbox selected for **Use original column name as prefix**, the merged column would be named **NewColumn.State Code**.

    > [!NOTE]
    > If you want to explore how to bring in the NewColumn table, you can experiment a bit.
-If you don’t like the results, just delete that step from the **Applied Steps** list in the **Query Settings** pane, and your query returns to the state prior to applying that **Expand** step.
+If you don’t like the results, just delete that step from the **APPLIED STEPS** list in the **Query Settings** pane, and your query returns to the state prior to applying that **Expand** step.
 You can do this as many times as you like until the expand process looks the way you want it.

    We now have a single query (table) that combines two data sources, each of which has been shaped to meet our needs.
 This query can be a basis for interesting data connections, such as housing cost statistics, demographics, or job opportunities in any state.